zarf-dev/proposals/0033-registry-proxy/README.md

 How will UX be reviewed, and by whom?
 -->

 hostPort works by adding rules to the NAT table so that any traffic destined for port 5000 on the node is forwarded to the pod IP at port 5000.
 This can be confirmed by running `iptables -t nat -L` on a node with a pod that has `hostPort: 5000` and `hostIP: 127.0.0.1`.
-Since hostIP is set to 127.0.0.1 traffic is only redirected if it's destination is localhost.
+Since hostIP is set to 127.0.0.1 traffic is only redirected if its destination is localhost.
 ```bash
 target     prot opt source               destination
 CNI-HOSTPORT-SETMARK  tcp  --  10.244.0.0/24        localhost            tcp dpt:5000